Write on and change your life

-When they went to the impresarios of London’s West End nobody wanted to know, but the Royal British Legion saw the power of what they’d written and helped them financially.
-When their writing was finally staged the play was a sensation and enjoyed national and international tours.
+When they took their script to the impresarios of London’s West End, nobody wanted to know, but the Royal British Legion saw the power of what they’d written and helped them financially.
+When their writing was finally staged, the play was a sensation and enjoyed national and international tours.
 The West End experts ate their earlier words and were full of praise.

-My own definition of Creative Writing is that it any writing outside a shopping list, a complaint about your electricity bill or a note in a card to a great uncle in hospital.
-Many people haven’t written anything outside of those constraints since they were school.
+So what is Creative Writing?
+I see it as any writing outside a shopping list, a complaint about your electricity bill or a note in a card to a great uncle in hospital.

-Clerihews are more flexibile.
+Clerihews are more flexible.
 They were invented by Edmund Clerihew Bentley when he was a 16-year-old schoolboy in London.
-They contain four lines, the first being a person’s name, invariably someone famous who is easily lampooned.
-The remaining three lines tell the story, the second line rhyming with the first and the last two lines with each other.
+They contain four lines, the first being a person’s name, invariably someone famous who is easily lampooned, politicians are obvious targets.
+The remaining three lines tell a story, the second line rhyming with the first and the last two lines with each other.

-Most of us can recite Limericks from memory although many of these are too vulgar for general use, including those written by the Scottish master poet Robert Burns.
-They comprise five lines using the rhyming pattern AABBA, in which the first, second and fifth lines rhyme, while the third and fourth lines also rhyme, but they’re shorter with a different rhyme.
+Most of us can recite Limericks from memory, many of them hilarious, but too bawdy for general use.
+They comprise five lines and use the rhyming pattern AABBA, in which the first, second and fifth lines rhyme, while the third and fourth also rhyme, but they’re shorter with a different rhyming words.

-Traditionally they start with ‘There was an old/young man/women from somewhere’.
-The block to avoid stumbling over is to pick a place that has plenty of words that rhyme.
-Steer clear of Launceston, Lostwithiel and
+Traditionally, they start with ‘There was an old/young man/women from somewhere’.
+Pick a place that has plenty of rhyming words.
+Leeds and York are obviously easier than Darlington or Manchester.

 Give it a try.
-You’ll surprised how easy it is to get started, and how rewarding when you’ve produced your first ditty.
+You’ll surprised how easy it is to get started, and how rewarding it can be.